 There is much debate about the cleanliness of school buses today, particularly surrounding diesel and propane engines.
-Both are touted as clean burning and emissions data being thrown around in the industry can make you dizzy and, quite frankly, confused.
+Both are touted as clean burning.
+Emissions data being thrown around in the industry can make you dizzy sometimes confused.
 The truth is that, based on EPA-regulated emissions, clean-diesel school buses today are comparable to or cleaner than other fuel types like propane, CNG and gasoline.

 NOx is a Small Part of a Larger Story

-In 1970, air quality became a hot issue in the United States, which resulted in the enactment of the Clean Air Act.
+In 1970, air quality became a hot issue in the U.S., which resulted in the enactment of the Clean Air Act.
 Overseen by the EPA, air quality nationally is continually monitored and compared to EPA federal emissions standards for six primary pollutants: Carbon monoxide, nitrogen dioxide, sulfur dioxide, particulate matter, hydrocarbons and photochemical oxidants.
-These pollutants are considered the worst of the worst based on their effect on both human health and the environment.
+These pollutants are considered the worst of the worst, based on their effect on both human health and the environment.